seantallen-org/msgpack/CONTRIBUTING.md

 ## Pull request

-Before issuing a pull request I ask that you squash all your commits into a single logical commit.
-While your PR is in review, I may ask for additional changes, please do not squash those commits while the review is underway.
+Before issuing a pull request we ask that you squash all your commits into a single logical commit.
+While your PR is in review, we may ask for additional changes, please do not squash those commits while the review is underway.
 Once everything is good, I'll then ask you to further squash those commits before merging.
-I ask that you not squash while a review is underway as it can make it hard to follow what is going on.
-Additionally, I ask that you:
+We ask that you not squash while a review is underway as it can make it hard to follow what is going on.
+Additionally, we ask that you:

 * [Write a good commit message](http://chris.beams.io/posts/git-commit/)
 * Issue 1 Pull Request per feature.
 Don't lump unrelated changes together.